 Two important reorganizations of the Franke Group to create a future-oriented structure, further expansion of the global leadership position through more than 20 acquisitions, including bremer Kaffeemaschinen and Aquarotter in Germany, the Italian Faber Group, and Defy Appliances in South Africa.

 100 years of Franke, 70 companies worldwide in 40 countries with 10,500 employees.

-Handover of the operational leadership to Alexander Zschokke, introduction of the One-Franke strategy to reduce complexity in all divisions and the setup of central services.
+Michael Pieper hands over the operational leadership.
+Introduction of the One-Franke strategy to reduce complexity in all divisions and the setup of central services.
 Further global expansion, including through acquisitions such as Sertek in the USA or through strategic investments in Ellikor in Russia, Duravit in Germany, and Mamoli in Italy.

 Change of CEO at the Franke Group: Patrik Wohlhauser takes over the management.